tech-acs/chimera-docs/docs/developer/Getting started/Configuration.md

 - ENFORCE_2FA=false

-    set this to true to require users to enable and use two factor authentication (default false)
+    set this to true to require users to enable and use two-factor authentication (default false)

 - INVITATION_TTL_HOURS=72